Toymaker to Expand Plastic Army Women Line

 Imel says his typical consumers are collectors who take the historical accuracy of the toy soldiers seriously.
 He says even those collectors have been supportive of the plastic army women project.

-“I was worried about criticism from all sides, and it was way less than I ever expected.
-What that tells me is that most people are just good people.”
+"I was worried about criticism from all sides, and it was way less than I ever expected.
+What that tells me is that most people are just good people," Imel added.

-This has been a banner year for BMC Toys and with the full line of plastic army women expected to be available for Christmas of 2020, the future also looks bright.
+This has been a banner year for BMC Toys, and with the full line of plastic army women expected to be available for Christmas of 2020, the future also looks bright.

-“It was very humbling, very exciting, very surreal and at the end of the day, it’s definitely going to be a time in my life to remember,” Imel added.
+"It was very humbling, very exciting, very surreal, and at the end of the day, it's definitely going to be a time in my life to remember," Imel said.